-A couple of weeks ago, I interviewed an extraordinary lady who grew up in Birmingham, Alabama, attended Ramsey High School, and went on to attend Birmingham Southern.
+I had the wonderful opportunity of interviewing an extraordinary lady who grew up in Birmingham, Alabama, attended Ramsey High School, and went on to attend Birmingham Southern.
 After the interview, I immediately asked myself two questions.
 Why haven’t I heard of her before now?
 Why hasn’t the State of Alabama recognized her for her accomplishments and the world impact she has made?
-I bet you don’t even know her name.
+I bet you don’t even know her name. (continued below)

 Moving incident during the interview